tlcaputi/cdcwonderpy/README.md

-# wonderpy: Use Python3 and Selenium to automatically complete the CDC WONDER Online Form
+# cdcwonderpy: Use Python3 and Selenium to automatically complete the CDC WONDER Online Form

 ## Disclaimer
 This project is a work-in-progress.
 It works in some cases but may not work in many others (and may not be flexible enough for some users), and some extra code exists for functions that are not yet operational.
 This program has only been tested in Windows 10.